Nearest Neighbor Control For Practical Stabilization of Passive Nonlinear Systems: Introduction

-Passive systems have received attentions in many different research fields as they are able to model physical phenomena exhibited by almost all thermo-chemo-electromechanical systems \cite{Schaft2013,Ortega2013}.
+Passive systems have received attention in different research fields as they are able to model physical phenomena exhibited by almost all thermo-chemo-electromechanical systems \citep{Ortega2013,Schaft2013}.
 In this regard, most of the aforementioned systems carry natural energy properties that can be related to passivity.
-In particular, such systems are to be said passive if the rate of change of the systems's ``stored energy'' never exceed the power supplied by the environment through their external ports.
+In particular, such systems are said to be passive if the rate of change of the systems' ``stored energy'' never exceeds the power supplied by the environment through their external ports.
 There are different classes of passivity.
 For example, incremental passivity and differential passivity.
-These variations of passivity, along with the ``original'' passivity notion have been shown to be useful for control design purposes \cite{Jayawardhana2007,KOSARAJU2019466}.
-We refer interested readers to the various expositions on passive systems in \cite{Sepulchre2012,Ortega2013,Khalil2014,Schaft2016}.
+These variations of passivity, along with the ``original'' passivity notion have been shown to be useful for control design purposes \citep{Jayawardhana2007,KOSARAJU2019466}.
+We refer interested readers to the various expositions on passive systems in \citep{Khalil2014,Ortega2013,Sepulchre2012,Schaft2016}. { Our results are also applicable to a class of nonlinear systems that can be made passive by feedback control, as investigated, for instance, in \citep{Byrnes1991,Fradkov2008,Fradkov1998}. }

+{\AT For the stabilization problem studied in this paper, it is assumed that we have a stabilizing output feedback law $y \mapsto F(y)$ (when $\mathcal U$ is continuum).
+When we impose the constraint that the actuation set $\mathcal U$ is finite,} two relevant questions for its stabilization are: a) how to map $F(y)$ to an element in $\mathcal U$?; and b) how to determine the minimal cardinality of $\mathcal U$? {\AT To address these questions for the system class $\Sigma$, we design a mapping $\phi:\R^{m} \to \mathcal U$, with $\mathcal U$ being discrete (and possibly minimal), such that $u=\phi(F(y))\in \mathcal U$ practically stabilizes $\Sigma$.}